GregOnNet/talk-angular-template-driven-forms/README.md

 # Pride and Prejudice - Template Driven Forms

 ## The Demo

-Feel free to play around with the demo application at: ???
+> Feel free to play around with the demo application at: ???

+Welcome to "Toolazon".
+- The shopping app tailored to let you buy your frequently necessary tools and utilities to get your home projects done!

 ## What's included?